 Adyen vs Stripe Comparison

-Both Adyen and Stripe are excellent choices for payment systems and similar in tools and functionality.
+Both Adyen and Stripe are excellent choices for payment systems and are similar in tools and functionality.
 Both have global reach, reasonable transaction fees, and great versatility in multichannel sales.

 Adyen has the advantage of interchange-plus pricing for credit cards and independent merchant accounts.
 This means cheaper credit card processing fees and fewer issues of withheld funds.
 In fact, you can manually select independent payouts or create a schedule.
 However, its application process takes longer, and it does not offer as many integrations, languages, and payment methods as Stripe.

 Stripe only offers interchange-plus pricing to high-volume sellers, but its transaction rates are overall cheaper when accepting non-Visa and non-Mastercard brands.
 It reaches more countries and integrates with more third-party apps but requires some tech-savvy skills.
-Unlike Adyen, it puts all its customers into a combined merchant account; this means you can get started immediately, but you’re more likely to encounter frozen fund problems.
+Unlike Adyen, Stripe puts all its customers into a combined merchant account; this means you can get started immediately, but you’re more likely to encounter frozen fund problems.

-When to Use an Alternative: Neither Stripe nor Adyen is a strong choice for in-person sales and microbusinesses.
+Looking for a free POS system?
+Neither Stripe nor Adyen is a strong choice for in-person sales and microbusinesses.
 In these cases, we recommend Square, which offers competitive rates and a free POS system that works for hobbyists and small businesses.
 Read our Square Payments review to learn more.

 Most Affordable: Adyen